Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Jumat, 18 Oktober 2024 00.24.26 UTC
+- WIB: Jumat, 18 Oktober 2024 01.31.58 UTC
-- WITA: Jumat, 18 Oktober 2024 01.24.26 UTC
+- WITA: Jumat, 18 Oktober 2024 02.31.58 UTC
-- WIT: Jumat, 18 Oktober 2024 02.24.26 UTC
+- WIT: Jumat, 18 Oktober 2024 03.31.58 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Not all of us can do great things.
+But we can do small things with great love."

-Kategori: motivational
+Kategori: inspirational